What Are Soap Nuts, and How Do You Use Them?

 Directions

-• Combine soap nuts and water in a pan.
+• Combine Soap Nuts and water in a pan.
 Bring them to a boil, reduce heat to a simmer, and cover.
-Allow the soap nuts to simmer for 1 hour or until the soap nuts turn a light color.
+Allow the Soap Nuts to simmer for 1 hour or until they turn a light color.

-• After the soap nuts have finished simmering, turn off the heat and allow them to cool.
-Strain out the soap nuts and discard the soap nuts.
+• After the Soap Nuts have finished simmering, turn off the heat and allow them to cool.
+Strain out the Soap Nuts and discard them.

 • To use, store in a sealable container.
 Add 2-4 Tbsp per load of laundry.